Categories: Research papers

 S&P Global Market Intelligence’s “2019 Indian Mobile Payments Market Report” shows mobile payments growing to more than 4.5% of India’s GDP in Q3 of 2018 from almost non-existent levels merely two years ago.
 Mobile wallet transactions and interbank payment networks in January 2019 were on course for more than $200 billion in annualized payment value.

-The same report estimates that more than 75% of mobile payments were personal money transfers.
+The above surveys emphasise that more than 75% of mobile payments were personal money transfers.
 Nevertheless, mobile payments have set foot as a principal alternative to online card payments.
+A 2021 report estimates that digital payments will amount to 71.7% of all transactions in India by 2025.

 Most mobile transactions in India use the Unified Payments Interface (UPI) System.
 UPI is supported as an integrated feature in mobile banking apps but has also been opened to nonbanks – e.g. tech companies such as Google and PhonePe – that build consumer apps with payment features.
 Currently, GooglePay is the leading non-card payment provider, followed by Paytm and PhonePe.